tibetan-nlp/lexicon-of-tibetan-verb-stems/README.md

 following these rules, we include for each form variants with both word endings.
 Most such variants will not be encountered in practice, but by including them we are prepared in case they do occur, in mistaken spellings or other unexpected situations.

+## Lemmas.txt

+Additional information has been extracted from **dictionary.xml** into **lemmas.txt**.

+### Volitionality

+Many verbs in the dictionary are classified for volitionality, based on the sources consulted.
+This information is copied to the second column of **lemmas.txt**.
+Possible values include:

+1. *Voluntary*: The verb is volitional.
+2. *Involuntary*: The verb is non-volitional.
+3. *VoluntaryInvoluntary* or *InvoluntaryVoluntary*: The verb has been classified as both volitional and non-volitional, either by the same author or by different authors.

+### Argument Frames

+The third column of **lemmas.txt** shows the argument frame for the verb, as stated by various dictionary sources.
+For example, an argument frame of *Erg-Abs* indicates that the verb takes two core arguments, the first marked with ergative case, and the second with absolutive (unmarked) case.

 # Applying the Stylesheet